Riib11/ProgrammingLanguages/Craft/notes.md

     Pattern "x = y" := Equal x y

-### Set Type (Predicative)

-    Axiom Set  : Type

-The `Set` type is predicative and has proof-relevant terms (possible to have `∃ s1 s2:S, s1≠s2`).
-Sets are useful for computation.

-An example `Bool : Set`, is a set of two elements, `true` and `false`.
-It's very important to keep these distinct for computation! `Bool` is defined like so:

-    Axiom Bool : Set :=
-    | true  : Bool
-    | false : Bool

 ### Negative Types (Functions)

 The negative types are characterized having elimination rules.
 You can *use* a negative type by *applying* it.
 You can *construct* a negative type by specifying the result of its application.